 All drilling staff and contractor personnel are required to be trained and knowledgeable in H2S hazards and emergency response action.
-H2S safety training will be provided, if they are not currently trained and certified, to PGV drilling staff and drilling contractor personnel prior to the start of drilling operations.
+H2S safety training will be provided to drilling staff and drilling contractor personnel prior to the start of drilling operations.
 All Plant operators and maintenance personnel will be trained, and the training will be administered by a certified H2S safety instructor.
 The course content is described in Appendix B. The course will cover the following topics: